ahmadjamali5613/MVVM-DataBinding/README.md

 # MVVM

-The above source code was created to fully understand the DataBinding and ViewModel.
+The above source code was created to fully understand the DataBinding and ViewModel or MVVM.
 # Made with:
 ###
 - DataBinding BaseObservable